ajna-finance/ajna-core/docs/Functions.md

 	reverts on:
 	- 2 weeks not passed ReserveAuctionTooSoon()
-	- Auctions.startClaimableReserveAuction():
+	- Auctions.kickReserveAuction():
 		- no reserves to claim NoReserves()

 	emit events:
-	- Auctions.startClaimableReserveAuction():
+	- Auctions.kickReserveAuction():
-		- ReserveAuction
+		- KickReserveAuction

 ### takeReserves